 With much of the lodging inventory being spacious condominium hotels and vacation rentals with full kitchens and living areas, we envision in-room dining to be a popular choice for winter travelers.

-Will the ski resorts be open, and what will be different?
+Are the ski resorts open, and what’s different?

-Yes, they plan to be fully open with safety protocols in place, which we believe should make for great skiing conditions (fewer crowds, shorter lines, etc).
+Yes, they are fully open with safety protocols in place, which should make for great skiing conditions (fewer crowds, shorter lines, etc.).
 There are numerous details you should be aware of prior to your visit, such as reserving your ski days in advance (no just showing up at the ticket window this winter).
 With the landscape consistently evolving, we think it’s best to refer you to the resorts for the latest information: Park City Mountain ski and COVID protocols and Deer Valley ski and COVID protocols.
-We’ve also compiled the latest information into a blog: how to ski and purchase tickets during covid.
+We’ve also compiled the latest information into a blog: how to ski and purchase tickets during COVID-19.

 What precautions do hotels and other lodging providers have to take?